askras/askras/README_EN.md

 - **[Carbon](https://github.com/carbon-app/carbon)**
 A tool for creating visually appealing images of source code.
 Allows customization of themes, fonts, colors, and exports results to PNG/SVG.
 Used for showcasing code in presentations, articles, or social media.
 Built with: Electron, React, Node.js.
 - **[FlipHTML5-Downloader](https://github.com/mehmetabak/FlipHTML5-Downloader)**
-Утилита для загрузки цифровых брошюр и книг из FlipHTML5 (платформа для создания интерактивных flipbook-публикаций). Позволяет обходить ограничения на скачивание, сохранять контент в форматах PDF/HTML и извлекать изображения. Поддерживает командную строку, работает на Windows, macOS и Linux. Технологии: Python, Selenium, BeautifulSoup.
+A tool for downloading digital brochures and books from FlipHTML5 (a platform for creating interactive flipbook publications).
+Bypasses download restrictions to save content as PDF/HTML and extract images.
+Command-line utility compatible with Windows, macOS, and Linux.
+Built with Python, Selenium, and BeautifulSoup.
 - **[Framework7](https://github.com/framework7io/framework7-website)**
 A framework for building mobile and desktop apps with native-like UIs using HTML/CSS/JS.
 Supports iOS, Android, and desktop platforms, with integrations for Vue, React, or Svelte.
 Ideal for apps requiring minimal setup.
 - **[InstantCMS](https://github.com/instantsoft/icms2)**